tetsu-koba/text2opus/README.md

 ## Update

-Remove the executable file and then 'go install ... ' again.
+To update text2opus, remove the executable file and then run go install again.

 ```
 $ rm $(which text2opus)